Do you need a getaway? Pack your bags and grab the kids, it’s time for an RV camping trip!

 Did you know Redwood National Park is open 24/7, 365 days a year?

-That’s right—there’s no best time to visit Redwood National Park!
+That’s right — there’s no one best time to visit Redwood National Park!
 Unlike other national parks, the mid-climate of Redwood permits year-round fun.

 Temperatures remain between 40 and 75 degrees Fahrenheit through the winter and summer as the Pacific Ocean moderates the climate.
 Still, certain times of the year can get wet at Redwood National Park, and other times coincide with animal migrations that draw in thousands of tourists each year.